AES Resource List

 - Pollock-Krasner Foundation

 The Foundation welcomes, throughout the year, applications from visual artists who are painters, sculptors, and artists who work on paper, including printmakers.
 There are no deadlines.
 The Foundation will review expenditures relating to an artist's professional work and personal expenses and amounts range up to $30,000.
 Professional exhibition history will be taken into consideration.
-Artists must be actively exhibiting their current work in professional artistic venues, such as gallery and museum spaces.
+Artists must be actively exhibiting their current work in professional artistic venues, such as galleries and museum spaces.

-- Public Art for Spatial Justice - NEFA
+- Public Art Archive

 - The Theater Offensive’s QTPOC Artists and Youth Relief Fund 2.0